nathanhinish/coding-challenges/handmade-childrens-books/README.md

 we should be following accessibility guidelines for color contrast.
 Could you help us correct these issues?

-Topics: CSS layout, a11y concerns
+Topics: CSS layout, accessibility concerns

 ### 2: Move the book list